coderanger/talk-ideas/gil-devops.md

   * Non-IO bound code
   * "Just run more" vs. copy on write utilization
     * gc.freeze()?
+  * Default settings gunicorn: a comedy of errors
+    * Silent OOMs
+    * No internal metrics
 * Building For Happiness (5m)
   * Threads threads threads
   * Monitor all the things